dynamicslab/pysensors/docs/JOSS/paper.md

 `PySensors` enables the sparse placement of sensors for two classes of problems: reconstruction and classification.
 For reconstruction problems the package implements a unified `SensorSelector` class, with methods for efficiently analyzing the effects that data or sensor quantity have on reconstruction performance [@manohar2018data].
-Sensor selection is based on the computationally efficient and flexible QR algorithm [@duersch2015true;@martinsson2015blocked;@Martinsson2017siamjsc], which has recently been used for hyper-reduction in reduced-order modeling [@drmac2016siam] and for sparse sensor selection [@manohar2018data].
+Sensor selection is based on the computationally efficient QR algorithm.
 Often different sensor locations impose variable costs, e.g. if measuring sea-surface temperature, it may be more expensive to place buoys/sensors in the middle of the ocean than close to shore.
 These costs can be taken into account during sensor selection via a built-in cost-sensitive optimization routine [@clark2018greedy].
 For classification tasks, the package implements the Sparse Sensor Placement Optimization for Classification (SSPOC) algorithm [@brunton2016sparse], allowing one to optimize sensor placement for classification accuracy.